Midnight Resistance

-Midnight Resistance (ミッドナイトレジスタンス, Middonaito Rejisutansu) is a side-scrolling run and gun game produced by Data East and released in arcades in 1989.
-Midnight Resistance is set in a dystopian future where the player controls a member of a resistance movement who goes on a mission to rescue his kidnapped family from a drug kingpin.

-It was ported to the Sega Mega Drive in 1991 as Data East's first video game for the console.
+is a 1989 run and gun video game developed and published by Data East for arcades.
+It was ported to the Sega Genesis in 1991 as Data East's first video game for the console.
 The game was also adapted by Ocean Software to home computers.

 Plot

 In the arcade version, two nameless brothers are on a mission to rescue their family from an entity known as King Crimson.

 In the Sega Genesis/Mega Drive version, the main character is Johnny Ford who is a member of an operative group who shuts down drug cartels in South America.
 After completing his last mission, Johnny returned home only to find it in shambles, and he sees a note in which King Crimson kidnapped his entire family.
 The reason for the abduction is that Johnny's father, Malcolm Ford, was developing a serum which could help people break their addictions to all narcotics.
 Since the government is unable to help Johnny, he sets off on his own to rescue his family and destroy King Crimson's empire of evil for good.